raviMukti/waizly-design-pattern/README.md

 Many commands are in `Makefile` file.
 Example `start`, `stop`, `build` and [many more 👇](#-list-of-commands).

 - It is not recommended to clone or fork the repository, download a copy of this Git repository
-- Run this command `make laravel-install` for install Laravel with Composer
+- Run this command `make laravel-install v=9` for install Laravel with Composer
 - **⚠️ Modify** environnement file `.env` create by Laravel installer with this :

 ```bash